-You have to know the IP address of your device to log in to the integrated web server.
+You need to know the device IP address and domain name to get access.
+Make sure that the device is connected to the local IP network and properly powered.
 Upon purchase, 2N[®] LiftIP 2.0 is set to the dynamic IP address mode - it retrieves the IP address automatically if there is a properly configured DHCP server in the LAN.
 If the DHCP server is unavailable, 2N[®] Lift IP 2.0 can be operated in the static IP address mode.